Chirag-Nahata/Unlimited-Google-Team-Drive/README.md

 Type your desired drive's name at the first field and your Gmail on the bottom field.

 ## Step III:
-Complete the captcha and hit the GET button and keep the tab/browser open until it says OK.
+Hit the SUBMIT button and keep the tab/browser open until it that the drive is created.

 ## Step IV:
 Boom, you got your UNLIMITED shared drive which can be used to share files and data among those people you add to the drive.